The Mountain Cur is a breed of working dog that originated in the United States.

 They need fresh air pretty much all of the time or as much as possible.
 Ultimately, you need a yard that they can run around in.

-There is no doubt that this breed of dog can be a wonderful companion, but there is so much to learn about them in order to then be able to provide them with the kind of life that they need in order to thrive.
+There is no doubt that this breed of dog can be a wonderful companion, but there is so much to learn about them to then be able to provide them with the kind of life that they need to thrive.

 Physical Traits of the Mountain Cur